enochchau/dotfiles/roles/nvim/files/BULB.md

 # Nvim bulb fennel compiler

+Just compiles everything in the Neovim config dir.

+## How it works

 Need to add runtimepaths to fennel.path and fennel.macro-path

 1. Look for all fennel files in runtimepath